3obby/ai/README.md

 - Server-side streaming for real-time AI responses
 - Optimized connection pooling for serverless database

+## Project Structure
+- **Feature-Based Organization**: Code organized by domain/feature rather than by technical type
+- **Unified Data Models**: Simplified data models with a unified approach to chats, participants, and config
+- **Shared Components**: Common UI components and utilities available in `app/shared` directory
+- **API Domain Separation**: API routes organized by domain for better maintainability

 ## Next.js 15 Compatibility
 - All dynamic route parameters (`params`, `searchParams`) correctly awaited in server components
 - Middleware and API routes updated for Next.js 15 compatibility
 - Edge runtime API optimizations
 - Enhanced document flow with optimized components
 - See `DEVELOPMENT_AND_DEPLOYMENT.md` for detailed notes on breaking changes

+## Project Status
+- Currently undergoing architecture restructuring (see `RESTRUCTURING_PROGRESS.md`)
+- See `DEVELOPMENT_AND_DEPLOYMENT.md` for detailed information on the new architecture

 ## Key Data Models
 - **User**: Authentication, preferences, token balance